Mohajerani-Lab/touchscreen-chamber-unity/README.md

 2. Transfer the APK to your tablet and install it.

-3. Download the configurations and sample date from the [latest release](releases/latest/download/touchscreen-chamber-data.zip).
+3. Download the configurations and sample date from the [latest release](/releases/latest/download/touchscreen-chamber-data.zip).

+4. Put the content of the extracted file of the previous step at `/storage/emulated/0/TouchScreen-Trial-Game` path of the tablet.

-4. Ensure the Unity app and PiController are both connected to the same network to enable communication.
+5. Ensure the Unity app and PiController are both connected to the same network to enable communication.

 ## PiController Integration